 In Taiwan, he began fulfilling his long-held vow of promoting Humanistic Buddhism, which takes to heart spiritual practice in daily life.
 With an emphasis on not needing to “go someplace else” to find enlightenment, we can realize our true nature in the here and now, within this precious human birth and this world.
 When we actualize altruism, joyfulness, and universality, we are practicing the fundamental concepts of Humanistic Buddhism.
 When we give faith, hope, joy, and service, we are helping all beings, as well as ourselves.
 For nearly a half-century, Venerable Master Hsing Yun has devoted his efforts to transforming this world through the practice of Humanistic Buddhism.

 He is the founder of the Fo Guang Shan International Buddhist Order, which is headquartered in Taiwan and supports temples worldwide.
-The Order emphasizes education and service and maintains public universities, Buddhist colleges, libraries, publishing houses, Buddhist art galleries and tearooms, free mobile medical clinics, children’s home, retirement home, high school, and television station.
+The Order emphasizes education and service and maintains public universities, Buddhist colleges, libraries, publishing houses, Buddhist art galleries and tearooms, free mobile medical clinics, children’s homes, retirement homes, high schools, and a television station.
 The Order’s lay service organization, Buddha’s Light International Association, also has active chapters worldwide.

 Venerable Master Hsing Yun is an outspoken proponent of equality among all people and religious traditions.
 The Order has the largest number of female monastics of any Buddhist order today.
 By providing and supporting educational and leadership opportunities, he has worked to improve the status of women in Taiwan.
 He has held full ordination ceremonies for women of the Mahayana, Theravada, and Vajrayana traditions.
 In addition, Master Hsing Yun annually organizes conferences to bring together the various Buddhist schools and to promote dialogue between Buddhists and other major religious groups.